“to teach so that you and others may learn, and to do research so that you and others may come to know”

 On the Trust

-The originating Trust on Education and Research was established to honor Professor Chinyere and Dr (Mrs) Chinelo Ikoku, with an endowment partially derived from their lives' work obtaining educations, teaching students, and conducting research in university, public, and private spheres.
-Such work spanned three continents and was completed over six decades, with primary through university education in Southern and Northern Nigeria, graduate education and university teaching in the United States, training and consultancy in Europe, then a move back to Nigeria (at the request of its vice president) to establish and teach in one of the earliest departments of engineering and finance, at the University of Port Harcourt, through which they developed and nurtured a cadre of Nigerians in their fields.
+The originating Trust on Education and Research was established to honor Professor Chinyere and Dr (Mrs) Chinelo Ikoku, with an endowment partially derived from their lifelong work obtaining educations, teaching students, and conducting research in university, public, and private spheres.
+Such work spanned three continents and was completed over six decades: with primary through university education in Southern and Northern Nigeria, graduate education and university teaching in the United States, training and consultancy in Europe, then a move back to Nigeria (at the request of its vice president) to establish and teach in the earliest departments of engineering and finance — at the University of Port Harcourt — where they developed a generation of Nigerians to become highly trained in their respective fields.

-Prof and Dr Ikoku's work continually serves as a source of inspiration for their communities of former students and three surviving children.
-But it also represents a wider history of teaching, research, and transformative work by peoples of varied African descent, who have substantively contributed to the material, cultural, and intellectual conditions of modern life in Africa, Asia, Europe, and especially the Americas.
+Prof and Dr Ikoku’s work continues to serve as a source of inspiration for their communities of former students and three surviving children.
+But it also represents a wider history of teaching, research, and transformative work by peoples of varied African descent, who have substantively contributed to the material, cultural, and intellectual conditions of modern life in Africa, the Americas, Asia, and Europe.

-The Trust on Education and Research is thus dedicated to carrying out a central and galvanizing mission for recipients of support from The Ikoku Charitable Trusts and The Ikoku Foundations — namely to teach so that they and others may learn, and to do research so that they and others may come to know; in settings and on subjects pertaining to Africa and its global diasporas, as well as related settings and subjects pertaining to the most underserved, disenfranchised and marginalized of the world's communities.
+The Trust on Education and Research is thus dedicated to carrying out a central and galvanizing mission for recipients of support from The Ikoku Charitable Trusts and The Ikoku Foundations — namely to teach so that they and others may learn, and to do research so that they and others may come to know; in settings and on subjects pertaining to Africa and its global diasporas, as well as to the most underserved, disenfranchised and marginalized of the world’s communities.

 The Trust’s Finances